BBC Radio Cornwall: Cornish language output

 Radio Cornwall is one of two radio stations to have broadcast programmes in the Cornish language.
 A five-minute weekly news bulletin, An Nowodhow, is broadcast every Sunday at 1.55pm.

 When Radio Cornwall was first set up Cornish language content was limited to around 2 minutes per week.
 In 1987, a new weekly 15-minute-long bilingual show, Kroeder Kroghan, detailing Celtic cultural events taking place in Cornwall, was introduced.

+In 2026, the BBC commissioned Learn Cornish, Dyski Kernewek, a weekly podcast presented by Cornish Radio 1 host Danni Diston and invited guests related to Cornish language, culture and heritage.
+The podcast was produced by BBC Radio Cornwall in Truro.